 Lawyers often make things harder (and more expensive) than they need to be.
-We offer estate planning and Probate services to suit your needs.
+At Bare, our affiliate law firm Bare Law offers estate planning and Probate services to suit your needs.
 Click below to find out more.

 If you’re an executor of a Will and the Supreme Court has issued you a Grant of Probate; or if no Will exists and you’ve been issued Letters of Administration, you may be wondering what you need to do next.